Changissnz/nu_merchant_principal/README.md

 challenges to the prideful's recognition, at least from their beginning.
-Instead of having to go through winding tunnels of trial-and-error for the prideful to be recognized as the pride, with each of these errors accounted for and publicized for ritual humiliation in extreme politics, the prideful could have just been born into a position to be conveniently ordained.
+Instead of having to go through winding tunnels of trial-and-error for the prideful to be recognized as the pride, with each of these errors accounted and publicized for ritual humiliation in extreme politics, the prideful could have just been born into a position to be conveniently ordained.
 One cannot choose what they are